magento/devdocs/src/marketplace/sellers/semantic-version-check.md

 The Semantic Version Check is implemented using the publicly available, [magento/magento-semver](https://github.com/magento/magento-semver) tool.

-Magento SemVer is a static analysis tool that validates the change level of Magento source code based on the [Semantic Versioning Specification](https://semver.org/) and makes suggestions on what the version increment should be.
+Magento SemVer is a static analysis tool that validates the change level of Magento source code based on the [Semantic Versioning Specification](https://semver.org/) and makes suggestions about the version increment to use, for example _PATCH_, _MINOR_, or _MAJOR_.

 Magento SemVer can: